bang-dai/sf4-base-naming/readme.md

 ## Naming PHP classes ##
 * PascalCase

+## Private or Protected property ##
+* Use private first and if needed, change to protected

 ## Controllers ##
 * Thin controller using services
 * Inject service in constructor